Skip to content

 • Project source code

-• west.yml - Workspace manifest
+• west.yml / .west/ - Workspace manifest and west configuration

 Consider case-by-case:

-• settings.json - May contain user-specific paths
+• .vscode/settings.json - May contain user-specific paths

 Do NOT commit: